Updated: May 27, 2023

 Repairs and Maintenance

 You need to have an oil change every 5000 kilometers, which will be every 3-4 months.
 Buy new tires every 4-5 years.
 And if you’re too busy, pay for a car wash as well at least once a week.

 There will be other preventive maintenance services that you’ll have to pay for.
 This largely depends on the brand and model of your car.
 And, of course, this depends on your usage as well.

-Assuming your car is in good condition, then you’ll spend around P30,000 per year for repairs and maintenance.
+Assuming your car is in good condition, you’ll spend around P30,000 per year on repairs and maintenance.
 This expense will slowly but surely go up as your car becomes older.

 LTO and Registration Fees

 Several necessary expenses will cost you around P3500 per year.
 This covers the annual LTO registration fees, emission testing costs, and the price of CTPL insurance.

-Again, this can vary depending on the model of the car you have.
+Again, this can vary depending on your car’s model.

 Compulsory Third Party Liability (CTPL) insurance is mandatory for the registration of a motor vehicle in the Philippines.
 However, getting car insurance is optional but otherwise recommended.

 Comprehensive car insurance will cover auto accident repairs, bodily injury, and property damage.
-While this won’t happen every year, there’s no price for having peace of mind against such financial emergencies.
+While this won’t happen yearly, there’s no price for having peace of mind against such financial emergencies.

 Comprehensive coverage premiums will vary depending on your car’s model and where you’ll get it.
 On average, insurance premiums will cost P15,000 a year.

-Assuming a monthly amortization of P17,000 for a 5-year term auto loan, and then adding up the costs mentioned above.
-Your total expenses for buying that car would be around P32,000 per month for the first 5 years.
+Assuming a monthly amortization of P17,000 for a 5-year auto loan and then adding up the abovementioned costs.
+Your total expenses for buying that car would be around P32,000 monthly for the first five years.

-Once you’ve paid your loan in full, then expect to continue spending around P16,000 per month or P192,000 per year from the costs mentioned above.
+Once you’ve paid your loan in full, expect to continue spending around P16,000 per month or P192,000 per year from the abovementioned costs.

-Please note that these figures are just estimates and based on March 2018 prices in Metro Manila.
+Please note that these figures are just estimates and are based on March 2018 prices in Metro Manila.
 It’s still best to do your own research on the current costs and have your own computation.